-Utilizing Issue Templates: In an effort to have a standard way of taking in requests from the cross-functional teams and help guide users through providing the right information to diagnose issues, the Channel Operations team has created issue templates.
+Utilizing Issue Templates: In an effort to have a standard way of taking in requests from the cross-functional teams and help guide users through providing the right information to diagnose issues, the Partner Operations team has created issue templates.

 How to get started